microsoft/live-share/docs/index.md

 #### Co-editing

 When you open the same file as another collaborator, you are instantly able to "collaboratively edit" or "co-edit" the file's contents.
 You can see each collaborator's edits, their cursors and selections, jump-to their location, and more.
-Even better, you are not forced into editing the same file at all times so you can opportunistically collaborate and act independantly as you see fit.
+Even better, you are not forced into editing the same file at all times so you can opportunistically collaborate and act independently as you see fit.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#co-editing) [![VS](media/vs-icon-15x15.png)](use/vs.md#co-editing)

 #### Pin-to and follow mode

 Sometimes you need to explain a design or problem that spans multiple files or locations in code.
-Consequently, it is useful to be able to temporariliy follow a colleague as they move throughout the project when co-editing.
+Consequently, it is useful to be able to temporarily follow a colleague as they move throughout the project when co-editing.
 Visual Studio Live Share allows you to do this by "pinning" your editor to another collaborator.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#follow-a-collaborator-via-pinning) [![VS](media/vs-icon-15x15.png)](use/vs.md#follow-a-collaborator-via-pinning)